Perl-GPU/OpenGL-GLFW/README.md

-Assuming that you have GLFW installed on your system and have the includes and library in the standard, system locations, you should be able to manually install this module by typing the
+Assuming that you have GLFW installed on your system and have the includes and library in the standard, system locations, you can manually install this module by typing the following:
-following:

    perl Makefile.PL
    make